speedp001/recorDiary/README.md

 - Share diary with designated Friends
 >You can shared diary with designated people.

-3. How to use
+> 3. How to use
 1) Make a id and Password
 2) Set Nickname
 3) Add Main Diary

->If you want share the diary should put friend’s code
->User’s code can copy on the menu
+If you want share the diary should put friend’s code User’s code can copy on the menu

 4) Write diary